felixge/uexec/README.md

 $ ./uexec
 usage: uexec [-user=user] command

-Works like sudo- u, but does not messs with your environment (including LD_LIBRARY_PATH).
+Works like sudo -u, but does not messs with your environment (including LD_LIBRARY_PATH).

   -user="": user name